yuoohmaths/academic-webpage/content/authors/admin/_index.md

 #{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}CV{{< /staticref >}}.
 ---

 I am a Wallenberg Initiative on Networks and Quantum information (WINQ) Fellow at Nordita, hosted by Stockholm University and KTH Royal Institute of Technology.
-My research involves various aspects of network science, including dynamics, the incorporation of networks signs, and community detection.
+My research involves various aspects of network science, including dynamics and optimisation, the incorporation of negative signs (e.g. friend-foe relationships), and community detection.

 I received my PhD from University of Oxford, where I was very fortunate to be supervised by [Renaud Lambiotte](https://www.maths.ox.ac.uk/people/renaud.lambiotte/) and also my industrial collaborators from [Tesco Data Science Team](https://www.tesco.com/).
 I was also part of Cohort 5 in the [EPSRC Centre for Doctoral Training for Industrially Focused Mathematical Modelling (InFoMM)](https://www.maths.ox.ac.uk/study-here/postgraduate-study/industrially-focused-mathematical-modelling-epsrc-cdt/).